 In addition to research, interns will participate in workshops on communicating scientific results and ethics in research.
 For a schedule of activities, see REU activities.

 Chicago is one of the most vibrant of American cities, particularly exciting in the summer with a succession of free music festivals.
 The University is located in the neighborhood of Hyde Park.
 Hyde Parkers have easy access via public transportation to the cultural riches of downtown Chicago, as well as enjoying beautiful local parks along the Chicago lakeshore.
-REU interns will be housed in a modern dormitory that is two blocks from the research laboratories and a twenty minute walk to Promontory Point, a favorite spot for summer barbecues and lake swimming.
+REU interns will be housed in dormitories near the research laboratories and a twenty minute walk to Promontory Point, a favorite spot for summer barbecues and lake swimming.

 Students will also be exposed to the types of research being pursued in the department during weekly lunchtime seminars given by faculty.